Plan your journey from the main road and rail network using Omio, it makes getting to Blackpool a breeze!

 Getting to Blackpool

-Blackpool is on England’s North West Coast.
-It’s on the Irish Sea, marked by the orange pin on the top map below, with amazing views and sunsets from the seafront.
+Your favourite seaside town is on England’s North West Coast.
+Against the Irish Sea, there are amazing views and sunsets from the seafront.

-By Car: Blackpool has a motorway link direct to the centre of the resort – take the M6 to Junction 32 and the M55 will lead you here.
-Use the AA Roadworks Service for up to date roadworks information.
+By Car: The resort has a motorway link direct to the centre of the resort – take the M6 to Junction 32.
+From there the M55 will lead you straight into the resort.

 The M55 and main motorway network brings you right to the edge of the town at Yeadon Way.

-- Turn right at the end of Squires Gate Lane and it’s a short drive along the promenade to the Pleasure Beach.
-You’ll see the tall tracks of various rollercoasters as you travel into town.
+- Then turn right at the end of Squires Gate Lane and it’s a short drive along the promenade to the Pleasure Beach.
+You’ll see the tall tracks of various roller coasters as you travel into town.

-- Or, from the roundabout at the end of the M55, you can travel straight ahead along Yeadon Way.
-This is the main road straight into the centre of Blackpool and main car parks.
+- Or, from the roundabout at the end of the M55, travel straight ahead along Yeadon Way.
+This is the main road straight into the centre of town and main car parks.
 You’ll find huge amounts of parking as you approach town.

-By Train: Blackpool has 3 railway stations, Blackpool North, Blackpool South and Blackpool Pleasure Beach.
+Blackpool has 3 railway stations: North, South and one at the Pleasure Beach.

 Blackpool North Railway Station is on the edge of the town centre.
-It’s opposite the new Talbot Gateway development where you’ll find the Blackpool Council offices and Sainsbury’s supermarket.
+It’s opposite the Talbot Gateway development where you’ll find the Sainsbury’s supermarket.

 In 2018 the line to Blackpool North was electrified in a major upgrading project.
-Superfast Virgin ‘Pendolino’ electric trains bring passengers to Preston and then there are now four services an hour for the onward journey to Blackpool North.
-Hourly services connect Blackpool South station to East Lancashire, again stopping at Preston.
+Superfast Virgin ‘Pendolino’ electric trains bring passengers to Blackpool North.

-By Coach: Just sit back and let your Coach Driver take the stress away.
+Just sit back and let your Coach Driver take the stress away.
 These days coaches are extremely comfortable and very well equipped offering a high quality, value for money way of getting to your favourite seaside resort.
-Check out your local papers, travel agents or coach companies to see what trips to Blackpool are on offer.
+Check out your local papers, travel agents or coach companies to see what trips are on offer.